tc39/proposal-ses/README.md

 expensive.
-However, this large per-page expense can avoided by making SES a standard part of the platform, so that an appropriately adjusted execution environment can be provided directly, while any necessary preamble computation need only be done once per browser startup, and moreover can be done by native code.
+However, this large per-page expense can avoided by making SES a standard part of the platform, so that an appropriately adjusted execution environment can be provided directly, while any necessary preamble computation need only be done once per browser startup as part of the browser implementation.
 The mission of this document is to specify an API and a strategy for incorporating SES into the standard EcmaScript platform.